Put your hand up if you struggle to get your kids to eat a variety of vegetables. (Yes I do).

 There are so many ways to increase vegetables to your fussy eaters diet.
 If you find they don’t like one particular vegetable cooked you could try them raw.
 It is worth experimenting with different methods of cooking too as we often find kids will say I don’t like this cooked but I like them raw.

 Just one note about sneaking in vegetables.
 If you’re feeling desperate to get your kids to eat more vegetables it’s easy to want to sneak in some vegetables they can’t see.
 Just a word of caution.
-It may work for some kids and they are happy to have them but I advise you to tell them as they could lose trust in what you give them and make them more sceptical at trying new foods.
+It may work for some kids and they are happy to have them but I advise you to tell them as they could lose trust in what you give them.

 Here are some ways to include vegetables into meals or snacks throughout the day.